 Minor Illness Clinic

-To help maintain quick access to the right person for your problem, we have regular minor illness clinics run by our Practice Nurse Hannah.
+To help maintain quick access to the right person for your problem, we have regular minor illness clinics run by our Minor Illness Nurse Hannah.
 She can attend to 'less serious' problems (such as ear infections, coughs, sinusitis or cystitis) and can organise prescriptions to treat these conditions if indicated.

 If you have a problem relating to your eyes, please make an appointment with an optician of your choosing.
-Minor problems eg mild eye infections can be treated by the pharmacist.
+Minor problems eg mild eye infections can be treated by Minor Ailments at the pharmacist.

 If you have a problem relating to your teeth or gums, please make an appointment with a dentist.
-They are better trained and equiped to deal with dental problems.
+They are better trained and equipped to deal with dental problems.